jnarayan81/setu/README.md

 # setu
-a bioinformatics pipeline for quickly and efficiently assembling the SARS-CoV-2 genome
+Setu: A Pipeline for the robust Assembling of the SARS-CoV-2 Genome

 Setu (sanskrit सेतु) means bridge.
 It bridges all the reads to genome.
 ```